Campus With A History

 Thomas Edison State College moved to Trenton in 1979 and established its headquarters in the Kelsey Building, built in 1911 and one of the architectural landmarks of the city.
 Since that time, the College has been active in restoring several historic buildings of downtown Trenton,preserving the essence of the city's legendary past and stimulating economic development.

 From the Kelsey Building on West State Street, the campus expands west, to five restored mid-19th-century brick townhouses adjoining the Kelsey Building.
 Farther down West State Street is the early-20th-century Kuser Mansion.
-These buildings, all listed on the National Register of Historic Places, are complemented by the modern Academic Center and the newly constructed Canal Banks Building, both located a block north, on West Hanover Street.
+These buildings, all part of the State House Historic Distric that is listed on the National Register of Historic Places, are complemented by the modern Academic Center and the newly constructed Canal Banks Building, both located a block north, on West Hanover Street.